LetsStreamIt/documentation/docs/report/ddd/detailed-design.md

 The Session microservice follows the Clean architecture pattern to maintain separated the code responsibilities and enhance software modularity.
 The business logic is placed in the domain layer, inside the aggregates previously identified, while the communication is captured by the infrastructure layer.

-The application layer contains stateless objects and acts as a middleware between the infrastructure and domain layer.
+The application layer acts as a middleware between the infrastructure and domain layer.

 ### Design